 Despite the shared blockchain technology, there are several important differences between Bitcoin and Ethereum.
 Each has its place in the blockchain ecosystem.

 Both Bitcoin and Ethereum are powered by the principle of distributed ledgers and cryptography, but they differ in many ways.
 The accompanying infographic illustrates several of the technical differences.
 Meanwhile, we’ll focus on the more business-oriented ones.

-The speed of transaction time also differs between the two — which has both technical and business implications.
-Whenever a transaction takes place on a blockchain, a block needs to be generated and the transaction needs to be confirmed by the rest of the network.
+The speed of transaction time (or block time) also differs between the two — which has both technical and business implications.
+Whenever a transaction takes place on a blockchain, a block needs to be generated and the proof of work for the transaction needs to be confirmed by the rest of the network.
 Ethereum greatly improved the transaction and block generation process with an average transaction time of 14 seconds, compared to Bitcoin’s average of 10 minutes.

 Ethereum took the blockchain concept and ran with it, dramatically expanding the potential applications.
 And Ethereum makes it possible for developers to build and publish decentralized applications, or dApps.
 (More on this below.)

 “The momentum has shifted to Ethereum — there is no doubt about that,” William Mougayar, the founder of Virtual Capital Ventures, told The New York Times in June.
 “There is almost nothing you can do with Bitcoin that you can’t do with Ethereum.”

 Ethereum supports smart contracts.
 Think of smart contracts as computer programs that act only after specific conditions are met.
 Like a traditional contract, a smart contract defines the provisions — the obligations and penalties — around an agreement.
 Unlike a traditional contract, the terms of a smart contract are recorded on the blockchain, and they can’t be altered.
 Also unlike traditional contracts, smart contracts can automatically execute those obligations, often through an escrow-like account.